rydmike/rydmike.github.io/blog_flutter_linting.md

 [Here is a Gist](https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c) with the full details of the settings I use in `analysis_options.yaml` for my personal projects.

 I might change a few settings as things evolve.
 One rule I found myself disliking and disabling, is the `sort_constructors_first`.
 Sounds like it is a fine rule, right?
-For the default un-named constructor I agree, I want it first too.
+For the default unnamed constructor, I agree, I want it first too.
 There is a separate lint for that, that I do use, it is called `sort_unnamed_constructors_first`.
-However, **after that** I want to see all the properties of the default constructor, with their documentation comments.
+However, **after that**, I want to see all the properties of the default constructor, with their documentation comments.
 I find this useful for more complex classes that may have many named constructors or factories with a lot of named parameters.

 If the `sort_constructors_first` rule is enabled, I am forced to use an order where I have to scroll far down to find the properties much further below, after all the named constructors and factories.
 I find this very inconvenient.
 This is another minor example of personal style preference.
 There are many lint rules that are style and code consistency related.
 Get to know them and find your own personal preferences.